bgaj203/gitlab-runners/README.md

 #### Windows

 ##### Techniques for Non-GUI Windows Troubleshooting
+* Viewing text files in the console - windows powershell has many linux aliases - so just use cat:

+  `cat somefile.txt`

 * Use this oneliner to install the console based text file editor 'nano' on headless windows:

   `If (!(Test-Path env:chocolateyinstall)) {iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex} ; cinst -y nano`